hexagonal-sun/trale/README.md

    no more tasks to process.
 2. **Remove a Task**: If there are tasks to process, a task is removed from the run queue.
-   - If the run queue is empty, `epoll_wait` is invoked, via the reactor, to block the thread until a task becomes ready.
+   - If the run queue is empty, `io_uring_enter` is invoked, via the reactor, to block the thread until an I/O event completes.
-   - When `epoll_wait` returns, the corresponding `Waker` is invoked, which places the task back onto the run queue.
+   - When `io_uring_enter` returns, the corresponding all I/O events that have completed have their corresponding `Waker`s called which places the task on the runqueue.
 3. **Poll the Task**: The `Executor` calls `poll()` on the task's future to make progress.
    - If `poll()` returns `Poll::Ready`, the task is discarded as it has